A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: Introduction

 \subsection{Traditional Model-based Controller}

 Traditional WBC methods have served as the cornerstone for locomotion and manipulation in early humanoid robots \cite{kulic2016anthropomorphic,goswami2019humanoid}.
 These methods rely heavily on physics-based models and are typically structured into a predictive-reactive hierarchy: high-level planners like centroidal model predictive control (MPC) \cite{schwenzer2021review,romualdi2022online} generate reference trajectories, while low-level task-space whole-body controllers solve optimal control problems (OCPs) \cite{sethi2021optimal} to track these objectives under dynamic constraints.
 For instance, operational space control \cite{khatib2003unified} and hierarchical task control \cite{sentis2005synthesis} establish the theoretical foundation, while \cite{escande2014hierarchical} advances hierarchical quadratic programming (QP) solvers and enables real-time performance in multi-task scenarios such as balance, walking, and manipulation.
-Such frameworks have been widely applied in humanoids like Atlas \cite{kuindersma2016optimization}, HRP-2 \cite{10000129}, and DLR's torque-controlled robots \cite{henze2015approach}, achieving robust locomotion and multi-contact interactions.
+Whole-body operational space control (WBOSC) extends these methods by integrating the control of multiple body parts, handling redundancy, and managing dynamic constraints across the entire robot body \cite{sentis2006whole,kim2016stabilizing,fok2016controlit}.
+These frameworks have been widely applied in humanoids, such as Atlas \cite{kuindersma2016optimization}, HRP-2 \cite{10000129}, and DLR's torque-controlled robots \cite{henze2015approach}, achieving robust locomotion and multi-contact interactions.